eosnetworkfoundation/eos-evm-contract/product/EVM2EVM Bridge Cooperation.md

 tags: Proposal
 ---

-# Product brief of EVM2EVM Bridge Frontend Design
+# Product brief of EVM2EVM Bridge Cooperation

 ## Prerequisites
 #### Dependencies: What work must be completed before this part of the solution is actionable?